sojihyeon/wassup3/README.md

 I'm jihyeon so.
 Until recently, I worked as a designer at a AI Solution company,
-I am currently taking the ETS Wassup AI PM class.
+Taking the ETS Wassup AI PM class currently

 <br/>